DavideR2020/NOSA/doc/source/doc.md

 #### Cell Selection and Raw Plot

 For optical data, the cell selection gives the user the ability to select a ROI, and displays all ROIs belonging to the currently selected source.
 For patch clamp data, the cell selection is not used.
-The raw plot displays the [raw data](#data-notations) or the output of the [Background Subtraction](#background-subtraction), if it is active.
+The raw plot displays the [raw data](#data-notations) or, if one of the two features is activated, the output of the [Background Subtraction](#background-subtraction) or the [Merge Tif](#merge-tif).

 In the following images, specific areas are highlighted describing the components of the cell selection and raw plot.
 All components will be described in the following sections.